ocaml/dune/doc/quick-start.rst

     dune init proj project_name

-This create a project directory that includes the following contents:
+This creates a project directory that includes the following contents:

 .. code::